sixteenbit/kindling/docs/fontawesome.md

 # Font Awesome

+There are multiple ways to use Font Awesome, but an easy method is to use their SVG + JS framework.

 ## Step 1 – Add Font Awesome as a Dependency

 Execute the following command to add `fontawesome-free` as a dependency through `yarn`.